Naharul98/Pacman-AI-agent-for-stochastic-environment/README.md

 ‘smallGrid’, however, it is offset by the results for ‘mediumClassic’ layout, hence I have chosen a value of 0 for the reward of non‐terminal states

+### Evaluating if number of iterations in the algorithm has any notable effect on win percentage